Sawyer-Powell/product-ingestion-demo/README.md

 ## Notes on scale

 The provided dataset weighs in at ~113M on disk.
-After being processed by the system a `sqlite` database containing nearly the same amount of items has a size of ~17M.
+After being processed by the system a `sqlite` database over those items has a size of ~17M.

 Assuming we get a new dataset each week, our worst case scenario is an increase of ~20M per week rounding up.
 Over the course of a year, this leads us to a db